Cyphiroz/shidbod/README.md

 Download the folder shidbod.
-Then you can run it from the IDLE by openning the code in the IDLE.
 Make sure the code and the words.txt file is in the same folder.
-So far the code does not directly work when you click on it from the file explorer.
-If openning in the IDLE doesn't work, copy the code and make a new python file with the code pasted.
+You can run it either by openning the folder in an IDE or from the CMD directly (Windows).
+For Mac users you can try the same thing but in Mac terminology or just open from the IDE.
+To do this, enter in cd <Path to the folder>.
+  Then enter python main.py

+What this does is it tell the CMD where to look and then to run the program.

 Please complete this form too: https://docs.google.com/forms/d/1woaL0jjGdDsUOXxvsHq-0VfBR693JdV_OQ9OgFaTNK0/edit#responses